civo-learn/civo-kubeflow/README.md

 To set up and deploy the Kubernetes cluster, follow these steps:

-1. Create `vars.tfvars` from the template:
+1. Create `terraform.tfvars` from the template:
 ```hcl
 civo_token = "your_civo_api_key"
 region     = "your_civo_region"  # Change to your preferred region.
 Default is "LON1".